-However, there is no clear statement from the VWHDC on ?The need for the development, including in terms of any n it, or refusing it, on the local economy?, and as such is non-compliant with the NPPF Paragraph 116.
+However, there is no clear statement from the VWHDC on ?The need for the development, including in terms of any national considerations, and the impact of permitting it, or refusing it, on the local economy?, and a

 KEY POINTS: With regards to the NPPF paragraph 116?
 There is unlikely to be any negative impact on the local of Wessex Downs AONB does not go ahead?
 There are viable and alternative sites allocated outside of the North Wessex Downs AONB, that have already been identified by the VWHDC that can provide the housing needs without building has been given to the environmental impact of the proposed developments within the North Wessex Downs AONB, and change of character through urbanisation.
 The cumulative impacts of the proposed developments, combined we and the inevitable coalescence of the new development with the ?Smaller Village? of Chilton have not been assess